 - Anxiety: 80-160 mg of a specific lavender oil ingredient (Silexan, Dr Willmar Schwabe GmbH & Co.
-KG) taken daily for 6-10 weeks.
+KG) has been taken daily for 6-10 weeks.

-- Anxiety: Applying 8 drops of an oil blend containing 2% lavender and rose essential oil to a cotton pad and inhaling from the pad for 15 minutes twice weekly for 4 weeks, has been used.
+- Anxiety: 8 drops of an oil blend containing 2% lavender and rose essential oil has been applied to a cotton pad and inhaled for 15 minutes twice weekly for 4 weeks.
 The lavender and rose oil formulation was prepared by diluting 2 drops of an essential oil blend containing 75% lavender oil and 25% rose oil diluted in 5 mL of jojoba oil.

 - Fall prevention: Attaching a 1 cm x 2 cm patch containing lavender oil to the clothing neckline once daily for one year has been used.

-- Pain after surgery: 2 drops of lavender essence 2%, applied to the inside of an oxygen face mask for 3 minutes at three, eight, and 16 hours after receiving intravenous pain-relievers for post-Cesarean section pain, has been used.
+- Pain after surgery: Two drops of 2% lavender essence has been applied to the inside of an oxygen face mask and inhaled for 3 minutes at 3, 8, and 16 hours after receiving pain-relievers for C-section pain.

-- For bald spots (alopecia areata): A combination of essential oils including 3 drops (108 mg) of lavender, 3 drops (114 mg) of rosemary, 2 drops (88 mg) of thyme, and 2 drops (94 mg) of cedarwood, all mixed with 3 mL jojoba oil and 20 mL grapeseed oil has been used.
+- For bald spots (alopecia areata): A combination of essential oils including 3 drops of lavender, 3 drops of rosemary, 2 drops of thyme, and 2 drops of cedarwood, all mixed with 3 mL jojoba oil and 20 mL grapeseed oil has been used.
 Each night, the mixture is massaged into the scalp for 2 minutes with a warm towel placed around the head to increase absorption.

 - Altaei, D. T. Topical lavender oil for the treatment of recurrent aphthous ulceration.
 Am J Dent 2012;25(1):39-43.
 View abstract.